Dog Licking Common Reasons and Cures

 Less Common, But More Serious Related to Dog Licking:

 - cysts: no matter how small should be checked out by a vet.

 - wounds: If you notice an open wound on your dog, please take your dog to the vet for a professional examination.
 This is especially true for dogs who have experienced some kind of trauma or injury, and especially are whining or crying.
-Even if it is as simple as a small puncture, depending on the circumstances, infection can set in.
-Even if you think your dog’s wound may heal on it’s own, your dog’s desire to clean the wound by licking it may make it worse.
+Even if it is as simple as a small puncture, depending on the circumstances, an infection can set in.
+Even if you think your dog’s wound may heal on its own, your dog’s desire to clean the wound by licking it may make it worse.